KingofApp/slack-coc/CodeOfConduct.md

 *This policy is a "living" document, and subject to refinement and expansion in the future.*

+This is the Code of Conduct for [**Cordova Slack**](https://cordova.slack.com)

+In addition of the [Apache Foundation Code of Conduct](http://www.apache.org/foundation/policies/conduct.html) the following also applies to the Slack community

-The **Cordova Dev Slack** should be a safe place for everybody regardless of
+The **Cordova Slack** should be a safe place for everybody regardless of

 - gender, gender identity or gender expression
 - sexual orientation